Japan PM to dissolve parliament for ‘honeymoon’ snap election

 Some voters saw it as a disappointing sign that he had “yielded to the pressure within his party” to dissolve parliament for political gain, Uchiyama said.

-Over the weekend, Ishiba announced that the LDP will not endorse some disgraced party members implicated in the political funding scandal in the upcoming election.
+Over the weekend, Ishiba announced that the LDP would not endorse some disgraced party members implicated in the political funding scandal in the election.

 – Fresh promises –

-A former defence minister known for his in-depth security policy knowledge, Ishiba has backed the creation of a regional military alliance along the lines of NATO.
+To counter China, Ishiba has backed the creation of a regional military alliance along the lines of NATO, although he admitted on Monday it would “not happen overnight”.

 He said his government would promote measures to support families such as flexible working hours.